wmeints/paperboy/docs/04-solution-strategy.md

 ## Language model integration

+### Hosting language models

 We use NLP to automatically assess the quality and interestingness of papers.
 This saves a lot of time during the week.
 We've tested with GPT-4, and that seems to provide the best quality results so far.
 We're using Azure OpenAI to host the GPT-4 model in the application.

+### Framework for interacting with the LLM

+We're using Semantic Kernel to interact with the LLM.
+Semantic Kernel is currently the only solution in C# that makes working with models like GPT-4 comfortable.
+It also features some very powerful methods to build complicated LLM pipelines that we may need in the near future.